phyloref/jphyloref/README.md

 Once you're set up, you can run `mvn clean deploy` to publish the package to the OSSRH.
 If your version number ends in `-SNAPSHOT`, this will be published to the OSSRH Snapshots repository.
-Otherwise, it will be published to a staging repository.
-Once you have confirmed that OSSRH is happy with the package to be published, you can run `mvn clean deploy -P release` to release it to Maven Central.

   [Sonatype OSSRH]: https://central.sonatype.org/pages/ossrh-guide.html
   [the Sonatype website]: https://central.sonatype.org/pages/apache-maven.html